kaby76/cs-codebuff/readme.md

 # CS-Codebuff

-This project is a port of [Codebuff](https://github.com/antlr/codebuff) to C#, generated from Telerik's excellent Code Converter, and then hand-tuned to resolve certain problems not caught by Code Converter.
+This project is a port of [Codebuff](https://github.com/antlr/codebuff) to C#, generated from Tangible Software Solutions' excellent Code Converter, and then hand-tuned to resolve certain problems not caught by Code Converter.

 Codebuff is a formatting tool that uses a novel approach via a machine learning algorithm